Do babies need core stability exercises?

-If my work came out with a yearbook, the favourite expression listed under my picture would probably be “fix your feet!”
-My “seen most often” would be running around the gym correcting the kids sitting position and making sure they are not W-sitting.
+If my work came out with a yearbook, the favorite expression listed under my picture would probably be “fix your feet!”
+My “seen most often” would be running around the gym correcting the kids’ sitting positions and making sure they are not W-sitting.

 What is W-sitting?

-Why do kids W-sit?
+Why do kids use this sitting position?

 Why is it a concern?

 What can you do to help?
-Core stability exercises
+Core stability exercises and other sitting positions

-- Core stability exercises:
+● Core stability exercises:

 - Bridging: Have your child lie on their back with their knees bent and feet flat on the floor.
-Encourage them to lift their bum off the floor.
+Please encourage them to lift their bum off the floor.
 Be sure that they are keeping their head and shoulders on the ground.
 I like to see how many toy cars they can let go under their bridge to encourage them to hold it.

 - Crab walking: Have your child sit on the floor with their knees bent in front of them and their hands supporting them behind them.
-Encourage them to lift their bum up and try and take a few “steps” with their hands and feet.
+Encourage them to lift their bum and try and take a few “steps” with their hands and feet.

 - Wheelbarrow walking: Have your child lay on their stomach on the floor.
-While you hold their knees (easier) or ankles (bit more of a challenge), have them walk their hands forward 10 steps and backward ten steps as they attempt to get their legs straight.
+While you hold the child’s knees (easier) or ankles (a bit more of a challenge), have them walk their hands forward ten steps and backward ten steps as they attempt to get their legs straight.

 - Play row-row your boat (great adult core strengthening too!)